Billy Hughes: UAP leader, 1941–1943

+Going into opposition the UAP opted for a joint Coalition opposition led by Fadden, which led Menzies to resign the leadership.
+The 79-year-old Hughes was narrowly elected leader on 9 October but widely regarded as a stop-gap given his age.

 On 7 December, Japan attacked Pearl Harbor.
 Soon afterwards, Hughes criticised the British government for their weakness in the Far East and declared that they were living on "fast-fading gleams of British triumphs in other wars".
 However, in February 1942 he said that "Britain has temporarily lost control of the seas but she has lost it in an effort to protect Australia.
 It would be well if those who criticise Britain would turn the searchlights on Australia".
 In August he criticised the defensive strategy of the Allies in the Pacific but after the Battle of the Solomons he praised the United States' armed forces.
 Hughes opposed the Curtin government's Statute of Westminster Adoption Act 1942, which incorporated sections 2–6 of the Statute of Westminster 1931 into law.
 He believed that Britain and the Dominions should instead work together for a common foreign policy.

 Hughes led the UAP into the 1943 Australian federal election largely by refusing to hold any party meetings and by agreeing to let Fadden lead the Opposition as a whole.
 The Coalition was severely defeated, winning only 19 seats.
 Hughes himself was nearly defeated in North Sydney on a swing of over 14 percent, seeing his majority dwindle from a comfortably safe 67 percent to a marginal 53 percent.
 After the election, Hughes yielded the leadership of the UAP back to Menzies.